TnTech-ECE/CapstoneStarterRepo/Reports/Detailed Design Template.md

 Integrate a buildable electrical schematic directly into the document.
 If the diagram is unreadable or improperly scaled, the supervisor will deny approval.
 Divide the diagram into sections if the text and components seem too small.

--------The schematic must be appropriate to the design.
-Further, the schematic(s) must contain every detail necessary for the design to be built by someone who has no knowledge of the design.
-Every relevant component value and measurement must be given.

 The schematic should be relevant to the design and provide ample details necessary for constructing the model.
 It must be comprehensive so that someone, with no prior knowledge of the design, can easily understand it.
 Each related component's value and measurement should be clearly mentioned.